 The AA has a 24-hour claims hotline that you can call to make a claim: 0800 269 622.
 You’ll need to have your insurance details with you when you make the call.

-Car insurance from The AA is particularly attractive to exiting AA members.
+Car insurance from The AA is particularly attractive to existing AA members.
 However, with a comprehensive level of cover offered to all, including an uninsured driver protection, The AA car insurance is a good option for anyone looking for cover.

-Some insurers provide a longer period of EU cover as standard, but not all include a courtesy car, so it’s best to weight up your specific priorities and not just go for the cheapest option.
+Some insurers provide a longer period of EU cover as standard, but not all include a courtesy car, so it’s best to weigh up your priorities and not just go for the cheapest option.
 Get a quote from The AA or compare insurers to find the best one for you.

 ★★★★★ — Excellent